-In this mode one issued measurement command triggers the acquisition of a 16 bit temperature value.
-During transmission that value is always followed by a CRC checksum, see section 4.4.
+In this mode one issued measurement command triggers the acquisition of one data pair.
+Each data pair consists of one 16 bit temperature and one 16 bit humidity value (in this order).
+During transmission each data value is always followed by a CRC checksum, see section 4.4.